andreasdr/minitscript/README.md

 # 1. Introduction

-MinitScript was developed as part of our [TDME2 3D Engine](https://github.com/Mindty-Kollektiv/tdme2) to match the requirements for high performance script execution, as well as straight forward game logic scripting.
+MinitScript is developed as part of our [TDME2 3D Engine](https://github.com/Mindty-Kollektiv/tdme2) to match the requirements for high performance script execution, as well as straight forward game logic scripting.

 MinitScript might borrow some ideas from JavaScript, Kotlin, PHP and even C# and C++, which you might like and find familier.